 This standard does not specify any procedures using the “ETS” and “WPS” namespace parameters of the SIP RPH field.
 For example, the population and use of the “ETS” and “WPS” namespace parameters of the SIP RPH field to support NS/EP NGN-PS are not within the scope of this document.
 Such procedures are defined in other document specifying NS/EP NGN-PS.
 The scope of this ATIS standard is limited to the cryptographic authentication and verification of the “ETS” and “WPS” namespace parameters in the SIP RPH field.

-The primary focus of this document is on the format of IETF STIR claims for the “ETS” and “WPS” namespace parameters of the SIP RPH field and the mapping of these claims to SIP [IETF RFC 3261], and the authentication and verification functions.Purpose
+The primary focus of this document is on the format of IETF STIR claims for the “ETS” and “WPS” namespace parameters of the SIP RPH field and the mapping of these claims to SIP [IETF RFC 3261], and the authentication and verification functions.

+Editor’s Note: Display of NS/EP information to the end user is not part of the scope of this document.

+Purpose

 Illegitimate spoofing of the “ETS” and “WPS” namespace parameters in the SIP RPH used to support NS/EP NGN-PS is a concern for North American telephone service providers.
 The purpose of this standard is to provide telephone service providers with a mechanism to sign and validate claims for the “ETS” and “WPS” namespace parameters of the SIP RPH field to mitigate against spoofing or tampering of the information.